Firehouse (1987 film)

 Firehouse is a 1987 film directed and co-written by J. Christian Ingvordsen.
-The movie is notable as the film debut of (a then-unknown) Julia Roberts in an uncredited role.
+It marked Julia Roberts' film debut.

 Plot

 An evil businessman is secretly setting fires to some of the old buildings of a dilapidated neighborhood, while at the same time three women become the new recruits at a local fire station.
 Life is not smooth at the new firehouse, as the women are teased and harassed by their male coworkers.
 But they learn to stand up for themselves against the torment while also solving the mystery of who is starting the fires.